 Checkpoint Charlie — the most famous border crossing between the American and Soviet sectors — stood about here.
-The place is marked by a replica checkpoint, a thought provoking post with a young American soldier facing East and, on the flipside, a young Russian soldier facing West, and a fascinating museum — The House at Checkpoint Charlie.
+The place is marked by a replica checkpoint, a thought‑provoking post with a young American soldier facing East and, on the flipside, a young Russian soldier facing West, and a fascinating museum — the House at Checkpoint Charlie.

 During the Cold War, this museum stood defiantly — spitting distance from the border guards — telling the story of the Wall and celebrating all the clever escapes over, under, and through it.
 Escapees would hide sandwiched between wind surfboards, buried in shopping carts, and crammed into tiny cars.
-This car, so small it wasn't generally checked, was redesigned to stow a person.
+This car, so small it wasn’t generally even checked, was redesigned to stow a person.
 It drove six people to freedom before finally being discovered.
 And this vehicle — lined with concrete and iron plates — simply blasted through.

 There’s a room dedicated to showing how tunnels were used, both for spying and for transporting people to freedom.
 The last room is the happy ending, the euphoric days in 1989 when people-power literally tore down the Wall.

-Artists from around the world have turned the biggest remaining stretch of the Wall into "the world's longest outdoor art gallery."
+Artists from around the world have turned the biggest remaining stretch of the Wall into the world’s longest outdoor art gallery.
 Called the East Side Gallery, it stretches nearly a mile and makes for a colorful stroll.

 The attention given to Hitler, communism, and the Wall is intriguing for many.
 But for today’s young Berliners, that’s ancient history.
 Their world — a park rather than a military parade ground — has always been free, capitalistic, and democratic.

-Reflecting on its past but energized by a promising future, today's Berlin is an old city with a new spirit.
+Reflecting on its past but energized by a promising future, Berlin is an old city with a new spirit.
 Thanks for joining us.
-I'm Rick Steves.
-Until next time, keep on travelin'.
+I’m Rick Steves.
+Until next time, keep on travelin’.
 Auf Wiedersehen.